Lum1104/Lum1104.github.io/_pages/about.md

 - *2023.08*: My instance segmentation tutorial has been featured in [MMYOLO v0.6.0 highlight](https://github.com/open-mmlab/mmyolo/releases/tag/v0.6.0)!
 Check out the tutorial [here](https://github.com/open-mmlab/mmyolo/blob/main/docs/en/get_started/15_minutes_instance_segmentation.md) to master the essentials of instance segmentation.
 - *2023.07*: One paper on multimodal emotion recognition is accepted by ACM MM! 🎉
 - *2023.07*: We are the runner up in the Grand Challenge ([MER 2023](http://merchallenge.cn/)) of ACM MM! 🥈
-- *2023.05*: I was awarded a Dahua outstanding scholarship (4000 CNY)! 🏆
-- *2023.04*: One first-author paper is accepted by the IEEE International Conference on Real-time Computing and Robotics 2023! 🎉
-- *2023.02*: I join [SIAT, CAS](https://english.siat.ac.cn/) as a visiting student doing research! 🔬
-- *2022.05*: We won the second prize in the China Undergraduate Mathematical Contest after one year's preparation (top 2%).
-Thanks all my teammates! 🥈

 # 📝 Publications